obvonage/deved-platform/content/blog/en/introducing-the-vonage-helpdesk.md

 You can log in now as the superuser (the seeded user is `admin@vonage.com` and the password is `password` - hey, it's a concept app, so by all means change it to a not-awful password!).
 Now we need a new "customer" user.

 On the splash screen, navigate to the top right-hand link to register.
-We're going to be looking at SMS interactions, so we're going to choose 'SMS' as the communication method.
-Make sure you choose a working phone number.
+We will be looking at SMS interactions so we will choose 'SMS' as the communication method.
+Make sure you select a working phone number.

 ![Filled out helpdesk sign up form](/content/blog/introducing-the-laravel-vonage-helpdesk/screenshot-2022-10-21-at-10.42.18.png)